microsoft/vscode-docs/docs/copilot/overview.md

 [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) is your AI pair programmer tool in Visual Studio Code.
 Get code suggestions as you type or use Inline Chat in the editor to write code faster.
 Add new functionality or resolve bugs across your project with Copilot Edits, or use natural language in chat to explore your codebase.

 > [!TIP]
-> If you don't yet have a Copilot subscription, you can get started for free with the [Copilot Free plan](https://github.com/copilot).
+> You can get started for free with the [Copilot Free plan](https://github.com/copilot) if you don't yet have a Copilot subscription.

 GitHub Copilot can provide assistance in a variety of scenarios.